jamesgarriss/narrative-reading-plan/README.md

 # Narrative Reading Plan
-The purpose of this repo is to provide a Bible reading plan.
-This plan is **chronological**; it presents the events in the Bible in the order they happened, which is not necessarily the order in which they are arranged in our English translations.
-It focuses upon the **narratives** of the Bible; this makes it easier to see God working in redemptive history, and it also removes a lot of passages that make Bible reading difficult (e.g., Leviticus).
-It is **non-repetitive**; when the same events are recorded it different books, it uses one or the other, but not both.
+The purpose of this repo is to provide a Bible reading plan that is:
+* **Chronological** -- It presents the events in the Bible in the order they happened, which is not always the order in which they are arranged in our English translations.
+* **Narrative-centric** -- Narratives are easiest passages to see God working in redemptive history.
+This plan removes a lot of passages that make Bible reading difficult (e.g., Leviticus).
+* **Non-repetitive** -- When the same events are recorded it different books, it uses one or the other, but not both.
 ## Old Testament
 ### Creation and the Fall
 * [Gen 1-3](https://www.biblegateway.com/passage/?search=Gen+1&version=HCSB)